Client Engagement Process

 The Planning Process: Insurance Analysis

 A big part of keeping your dream alive is making plans to protect the financial situation of your loved ones, particularly your dependents.
 We believe that sound planning begins by building a strong base of financial security.
 We have access to a full spectrum of insurance products designed to help you manage the risks of premature death, disability and health care.
-We can provide guidance in choosing the type of coverage that is appropriate for you and your family, including those available through your employer.
-Insurance products offered through Lincoln affiliates and other fine companies.
+We can provide guidance in choosing the type of insurance coverage that is appropriate for you and your family, including those available through your employer.

 Disability income insurance